rohitchouhan35/image-processing/README.md

-Creating a README file for your API documentation is a great way to provide information and guidance to developers and users who want to interact with your API.
-Here's a sample README file for your classroom management application API:

 # Classroom Management API

 Welcome to the Classroom Management API documentation.
 This API is designed to provide functionality for managing assignments, students, and teachers in a classroom setting.
 It is built with Spring Boot and provides a range of features to support the educational process.